matter-labs/zksync-lite-docs/docs/dev/utils.md

 ### Parse amount for token

-Parse a human-readable string to a `BigNumber`.
+Parse a human-readable string to a `BigNumber` with respect to decimals value for given token.

 > Signature